 Sufficient color contrast is crucial for readability, aiding those with visual impairments.
 High contrast ensures easy distinction, while low contrast may lead to missed information or eyestrain, especially in bright settings.
-It's vital for inclusivity to make content perceivable by all.
+Based on WCAG (Web Content Accessibility Guidelines) standards, it's essential to make content POUR: perceivable, operable, understandable, and robust.
 Use a color contrast tool to ensure that your content has sufficient levels of contrast.

-- Ensuring a strong contrast between text and background colors for readability.
-Follow the WCAG (Web Content Accessibility Guidelines) [7] recommendations for minimum contrast ratios.
-See the Contrast & Color Tools for various tools that can check your color contrast to see if it meets WCAG recommendations. - Maintaining consistent color coding for elements like links or buttons throughout the content.
+• Ensuring a strong contrast between text and background colors for readability.
+Follow the WCAG [9]recommendations for minimum contrast ratios.
+See the Contrast & Color Tools for various tools that can check your color contrast to see if it meets WCAG recommendations.

-• Conveying information solely through color.
-Use additional visual cues or text to provide context.
+• Maintaining consistent color coding for elements like links or buttons throughout the content.

-- Using low-contrast combinations that make text hard to read (yes, this includes CU Gold font on a white background and white font on a CU Gold background). - Not testing your color combinations to ensure accessibility.
+- Conveying information solely through color.
+Use additional visual cues or text to provide context. - Using low-contrast combinations that make text hard to read (yes, this includes CU Gold font on a white background and white font on a CU Gold background). - Not testing your color combinations to ensure accessibility.
 There are many free tools available to test color contrast.